Brazil dances its way into World Cup quarterfinals thanks to dazzling display against South Korea - KTVZ

 Brazil came into this tournament as the favorite to lift the trophy, but had so far failed to live up to that tag.

-Tite’s iteration of the Seleçao has always been known for its pragmatism instead of the Joga Bonito style of football displayed by some of the great Brazil teams of old.
+Tite’s iteration of the Seleçao has always been known for its pragmatism instead of the Jogo Bonito style of football displayed by some of the great Brazil teams of old.

 Even by his pragmatic standards, however, the team’s three group games were stodgy affairs, with only brief flashes — primarily in the closing stages of the 2-0 win over Serbia — of the flair we have become accustomed to associating with Brazil over the years.